 Erythromelalgia in thrombocythemia occurs in association with essential thrombocytosis and polycythemia vera.

 Primary erythromelalgia typically presents in the first two decades of life in comparison to secondary erythromelalgia, which has a mean onset of 49.1 years.
 The incidence rate of primary erythromelalgia ranges varies, ranging from 0.25 to 2 per 100,000 people per year.
-Various studies show there is no gender preference, while others state that the disease is more prevalent in females.
-Reported cases come from various geographical backgrounds and include patients that are from diverse nationalities, including Chinese, American, French, Dutch, and Norwegian.
+Various studies show no gender preference, while others state that the disease is more prevalent in females.
+Reported cases come from various geographical backgrounds and include patients from diverse nationalities, including Chinese, American, French, Dutch, and Norwegian.
 Erythromelalgia is extremely rare in children.
-However, if it occurs, is associated with high morbidity, and sometimes death.
+However, if it occurs, it is associated with high morbidity and sometimes death.

 Abnormal aggregation and consumption of platelets result in erythromelalgia associated with thrombocythemias like essential thrombocytosis and polycythemia vera.
-It is believed that prostaglandins and cyclooxygenase plays an important role in this pathophysiology.
+It is believed that prostaglandins and cyclooxygenase play an important role in this pathophysiology.